Pogromca-SCP/ThanosCoinPlugin/README.md

 # ThanosCoinPlugin
- Perfectly balanced plugin for SCP Secret Laboratory.
+ Perfectly balanced plugin for SCP: Secret Laboratory.
 Every coin flip has 50% chance to kill the player.
 Are you ready to test your luck?

 ## Configuration
  - coin_kill_on_tails `bool` (true by default) - Set to true if players should be killed when coin lands on tails